Doug Ellis the Photographer in Montreal

 What is your greatest regret?

-Not kissing this other tourist in the ascending elevator of the Eiffel Tower.
+Not kissing this other beautiful tourist in the ascending elevator of the Eiffel Tower.

 How would you like to die?

-Peacefully in the desert, before the vultures or coyotes find me.
+Peacefully in the desert or a snowbank, before the vultures or coyotes find me.

 What is your motto?